-Minor operational adjustments to environmental watering actions may occur from time to time.
-For example, the targeted river reaches, flow rates, timings, magnitudes and durations detailed in sections 2 to 5 may need to be adjusted slightly, due to changes in predicted rainfall or other water orders, delivery infrastructure constraints, emerging ecological knowledge or the timing of specific ecological triggers (such as a bird-breeding event).
-In all cases, environmental watering actions will still aim to optimise environmental outcomes, in line with the objectives set out in the seasonal watering plan.
+Minor operational adjustments to actions to deliver water for the environment may occur from time to time.
+For example, the targeted river reaches, flow rates, timings, magnitudes and durations detailed in sections 2 to 5 may need to be adjusted slightly due to changes in predicted rainfall or other water orders, delivery infrastructure constraints, emerging ecological knowledge or the timing of specific ecological triggers (such as a bird-breeding event).
+In all cases, actions will still aim to optimise environmental outcomes, in line with the objectives set out in the seasonal watering plan.
 Significant changes to the timing, magnitude or duration of a planned watering action must be approved by the VEWH Commission via a formal variation.